catalyst-fp7/documents/interoperability/interoperability.md

 Some extra level of information (e.g. editing distance for text property updates) may be useful to analytics, and independently specified for level 1.

 To support layer 2, the platform would retain enough information to reconstitute the state of the database at any point.
-This does not mean that giving an object graph at a given timepoint is the responsibility of the platform.
+This does not mean that giving an object graph at a given time point is the responsibility of the platform.
 But it does mean that creation events should store the initial state of an object, and updates and moves should give the new value of any affected property.
 This is close to the level that was proposed originally.

-Some aspects of this api are still under design, as we believe we can design them so as to fulfill two accessory goals:
+Some aspects of this API are still under design, as we believe we can design them so as to fulfil two accessory goals:

 1. The change operations should come with a commutative algebra, so they can be used as [operational transformations](http://en.wikipedia.org/wiki/Operational_transformation) on the object graph.